Child learning how to swim with swim instructor during lessons. Wearing Blue Frog Frogglez Goggles, Certified Autism Resources, Kids Water Gear

 3 Reasons You Need Great Goggles

-Every swimmer will tell you that a good pair of goggles that fits well is critical to a successful swim.
+Every swimmer will tell you that swimming goggles that fit well are critical to a successful swim.
 Finding watertight goggles that form a seal with easy-to-adjust straps that stay on while kids splash, play, and laugh can be tough.
 Every time they move, the flexible silicone connection between the goggles and their face adjusts.
 Goggle straps provide just enough resistance to keep the watertight seal working without being too tight.

 Swimmers can see clearly underwater with goggles that fit